lucasmerlino33/Multi-source-Data-Consolidation-in-Power-BI/README.md

 ## Analytical Layer and Reporting

 The final model supports executive dashboards focused on productivity, capacity, and service status analysis.
-I'll show next an example of a general visualization.
+Below is an example of a general executive visualization.
 The reporting layer includes calculated measures and conditional logic using DAX functions such as CALCULATE, IF, DISTINCTCOUNT, SUM, AVERAGE, and conditional filtering with IN expressions to support dynamic KPI analysis.
 All visualizations support dynamic filtering through interactive slicers and controls.

 ![Intro Page](Visuals/01_Visuals_example_(Intro_Page).png)

 ### Installed Capacity Analysis

-TThe model also enables installed capacity analysis in both graphical and tabular formats.
+The model also enables installed capacity analysis in both graphical and tabular formats.
 Office utilization is calculated as:

 Utilization Rate = DIVIDE([Scheduled Hours], [Theoretical Hours], 0)